kevinpruvost/MeWantRevenge/README.md

   </b>
 </p>

-# Description
+# Description 📖

-WoW addon giving the ability to blacklist enemy players to gather an online list linked between players.
-So that the addon can ping the blacklisted players when encountered later.
+World of Warcraft addon which gives the ability to blacklist enemy players to gather an online list linked between contacts.

+So that the addon can ping the blacklisted players when encountered later for all players.

+# Installation 🧰

+# Documentation 📚